seppenen/Pipeline_IAC/README.md

+# Pipeline_IAC

-Project based on Terraform.
-These scripts creates pipeline in Devops portal, cloud environment during pipeline runtime and deploy application containers.
+This project is based on Terraform.
+These scripts create a pipeline in the DevOps portal and cloud environment during the pipeline runtime, and deploy application containers.

-## Following definitions will be created:
+## The following definitions will be created:

-Azure Devops environment
+Azure DevOps environment:

-Repos and policy
+- Repos and policies

-Pipelines including policy, junit, lint, sonarqube tests
+- Pipelines including policies, JUnit, Lint, and SonarQube tests

-Environment in Azure portal (kubernetes, pSql, ACR, analytics, Sonarqube server & configuration)
+- Environments in Azure portal (Kubernetes, pSql, ACR, analytics, SonarQube server, and configuration)

-Pipeline stages: Cloud provision, Validation, Deployment, Destroy.
+ Pipeline stages:
+- Cloud provision
+- Validation
+- Deployment
+- Destroy

 ## Pipeline functionality:

 ### Feature branch:

-Lint,
-Build,
-Unit,
+- Lint
+- Build
+- Unit
-Story acceptance (Gherkin / Cucumber) ...
+- Story acceptance (Gherkin / Cucumber)

-Save the HTML reports produced by the tests to the CI tool
+- Save the HTML reports produced by the tests to the CI tool

-Prevent the branch from being merged into the master if even one test fails
+- Prevent the branch from being merged into the master if even one test fails

 ### Master branch:

-Validation / all above
+- Validation / all above

-Cloud provision
+- Cloud provision

-SQ server provision & configuration
+- SQL server provision and configuration

-Sonarqube analysis
+- SonarQube analysis

-Retrieve information from that analysis and reports
+- Retrieve information from that analysis and reports

-Stop if the test fails
+- Stop if the test fails

-Build container
+- Build container

-Take it to artifactory / repository
+- Take it to Artifactory / repository

-Push to ACR
+- Push to ACR

-Deploy container to kubernetes cluster.
+- Deploy container to Kubernetes cluster

 #### Workflow process:
 ![img_1.png](img_1.png)
 ![img.png](img.png)

 #### Schema
 ![img_2.png](img_2.png)
 ## Environment installation

-Requirement:
+### Requirements:

-DevOps PAT.
+- DevOps PAT
-Service principal with Owner role in subscription scope.
+- Service principal with Owner role in subscription scope
-DevOps organization admin or permissions to install extensions.
+- DevOps organization admin or permissions to install extensions

-Provide the personal access token (PAT) for the Azure DevOps organization, service principal and client secret.
-You can create a PAT token by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
+- Java Maven application

+### Maven dependencies:
+- cucumber-java
+- sonar-maven-plugin
+- junit-jupiter-api

+Example of pom.xml and dependencies can be found in main branch.

+#Installation

 Configure following env variables:
 ```bash